tinogithub/premiere-txt2srt-converter/README.md

-# premiere-txt2srt-converter
-Converting an Adobe Premiere txt-export of captions/subtitles to srt-format for re-importing
+Adobe Premiere doesn't support to re-import its TXT export of subtitles/captions.
+This script converts a TXT subtitle export to a readable SRT format

+## Run script

+´´´
+python premiere-txt2srt-converter.py INPUT
+´´´